 As a fertility company, RMA keeps a close eye on developments in the news related to reproductive endocrinology, pregnancy, and birth.

-Recently, there have been news reports about a claim that Pfizer’s coronavirus vaccine, which received Food and Drug Administration (FDA) emergency use authorization Friday (11/12/2020) and will be administered to frontline workers and nursing home residents starting Monday, could cause infertility in women.
+Recently, there have been news reports about a claim that Pfizer’s coronavirus vaccine, which received Food and Drug Administration (FDA) emergency use authorization in November, could cause infertility in women.

 The claim, made by a British former Pfizer employee and a German doctor – both of whom have downplayed the COVID-19 pandemic – is based on the idea that the vaccine could cause the immune system to attack a protein that has a critical role in the development of the placenta during pregnancy.